Dennis Graeser. A passionate amateur photographer. Welcome to this special blog. #dgraesershots

 The situation could be similar with tunnel vision.
 Because the view is focused and zoomed in, the only thing people see is details.
 In the daily hustle, they tend to stick to those details.
 They are distracted from the essentials and get bogged down without seeing what’s going on next to them.

 This phenomenon happens all the time both in private and at work.
 And it could get very exhausting in the long run.
 Buzzword here is rat race.

 However, when you zoom out and change your perspective, you’ll be able to see things clearly again.
 To put it in a nutshell, we should look at our situation from the meta level on a regular basis.
 This makes it easier to make better decisions and to not lose sight of our goals.

 Phew!
 Did you notice the gorgeous pun?

-Another article with profound content comes to an end.
+Another post with profound content comes to an end.

-And there’s the motto again: Make unremarkable things visible.
+And there’s the slogan again: Make unremarkable things visible.

 I appreciate the visit.
 Thanks a thousand times!
 I cannot wait to welcome you in the future again.